cpe200-158-sec1/week-1/Lab/Lab1-1/Readme.md

 * Without flag:

 ## Questions
-1. How this code can sort number from smaller to larger
+1. How this code can sort number from smaller to larger?

 Answer: The program compare the value of two positions from begin position to the last position.
 If the value position i is larger than i+1 the values will be switch and looping till the flag value is false.

 2. What if two numbers equal, what will happen?

-Answer: Nothing
+Answer: Nothing will happen.

-3. How many times at line 24 will be executed (as a function of the size of input)
+3. How many times at line 24 will be executed (as a function of the size of input)?

-Answer:   times [if input x the longest case of sorting = x time(s)]
+Answer:  81 times  [If input x value the longest case is x*(x-1) times]

 4. Why we need flag variable ?

-Answer: To cheack the sorting process is completed or not.
+Answer: To cheack the sorting process is sorted or not.

 5. When we remove the flag variable, the code will run faster or slower? in which scenario?

-Answer:
+Answer: Slower, because the flag use to check if the sorting process is finish then exit the loop.